plone/cookiecutter-zope-instance/README.rst

 Database
 --------

-Zope/Plone offers different storage backends for different environments and needs:
+Zope/Plone offers different ZODB storage backends for different environments and needs:

-- For development a simple local file based direct storage is all you need.
+- For development a simple local file based *direct* storage is all you need (aka filestorage).
-- As soon as you run more than one instance of Zope/Plone (horizontal scaling) a storage server needs to e configured.
+- As soon as you want multiple application processes of Zope/Plone (horizontal scaling) you need to run a separate database server process and connect to it.
-- We recommend to use a Postgresql database over RelStorage as the storage server in production environments.
+    - We recommend to use a Postgresql database using the *RelStorage* implementation for ZODB with *psycopg2* driver as database server in production environments.
-- RelStorage also supports MySQL (and derivates) and Oracle as storae servers.
+      RelStorage also supports MySQL (and derivates), Oracle and SQLIte 3 as database servers.
-- Since Zope comes with an own storage server (ZEO - Zope Enterprise Objects) this is supported here as well.
-It can be used in production environment too.
+    - Zope and ZODB comes with *ZEO* (Zope Enterprise Objects).
+This more lightweight storage server is supported here too.
+It is widely used in production environment.

-- Blobs (binary large objects, like files and images) are handled in a special way:
+*Blobs* (binary large objects, like files and images) are handled in a special way:

-  - They either are stored within the primary database or as a separate filesystem storage.
-  - in direct storage Blob files are in an own directory
+- In *direct* storage blob files are stored in a dedicated directory in filesystem.
+- With a *RelStorge* or *ZEO* there are two options:

-  - If stored  the primary database it is possible to choose how blobs are handled.
+    1. Blobs stored within the primary database server as data.

-    - Options are to store blobs in the primary database or in a shared filesystem.
-    - If Blobs are in the primary database, the client needs only a local Blob cache.
+       The application client needs a local (non-shared) cache directory for the blobs.
+       This is recommended in general for *RelStorage*
+    2. Blobs stored in a separate dedicated filesystem directory.
+       This directory is in shared usage by all application processes.
-    - If Blobs are stored (side-by-side with the storageserver) in the filesystem, it needs a central *shared* folder (if spread over many servers using NFS or similar).
+       If application processes are spread over many servers, a network filesystem such as NFS or similar must be used.
-    - For Postgresql it is recommend to store blobs in the database.
-      However, it can be configured to store them separatly.
-      Read the RelStorage documentation for details on other databases.
-    - For ZEO blobs can be configured to be stored within ZEO or in a shared folder.
-      Recommendation is to use a shared folder.
+       This is recommend for *ZEO*.

-Common options:
+Core database options:

 ``database``
     Which storge type to be confiured.